nargestohidloo/responsive-payment-gateway/README.md

-# 💳 Responsive Payment Gateway UI
+# 💳 Responsive Payment Gateway

 A clean, modern, and fully responsive **Payment Gateway interface** built with **HTML5**, **CSS3**, and **JavaScript**.